Samandar-Komilov/PM-tests/README.md

-# sam-solar-system
+# PM-tests

-This is a repository of my portfolio that will be created by the time in the future!
+This repository is used to reserve my Physics and Mathematics tests!